miku/productivego/Slides.md

 * in this talk I want to highlight positive aspects of the language; there are many more
-* Go is not great because of a single killer feature; in fact none of the highlights is that extraordinary, but the sum adds up
+* Go is not great because of a single killer feature; in fact none of the highlights is that extraordinary, but the it adds up
 * I believe, Go will become more popular (slowly) because it does less (and less can be more)

 ----